apeskinian/p5_treasures_untold/README.md

     When the yellow edit icon is tapped/clicked, a prompt is displayed prefilled with the selected realms details.
 These can be edited in the same manner as the creation of a new realm.
 The user will also be informed of how many products will be affected by this change.

-    The user can then save the realm by tapping/clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.
+    The user can then save the realm by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.

     | Mobile Realm Update | Desktop Realm Update |
     | :---: | :---: |